 The dangers that exist on construction sites are well-known.
 On an average day, construction workers may operate heavy machinery and navigate exposed wires, high scaffolding and narrow trenches.

 Although federal and state laws require employers to follow strict guidelines to protect workers, not all employers comply with regulations.
 When they cut corners on safety to increase profits, they put you at risk.
-At Asvar Law, our attorneys use the law to hold negligent employers accountable for their actions.
+At Asvar Law, our Los Angeles attorneys use workers' compensation law to hold negligent employers accountable for their actions.

 Our firm has successfully represented construction workers filing benefits claims and appealing to rejected claims.
-Our attorneys have also secured large settlements for third-party liability claims.
+Our Los Angeles construction accident attorneys have also secured large settlements for third-party liability claims.
 All of our lawyers are seasoned negotiators and skilled litigators, so we are equipped to defend your interests in and out of California courtrooms.

 By Your Side For Any Complex Claim